 Especially if you use Natural Locomotion (more on this later), playing as a Ranger can be a good LISS workout simply by the fact that you’ll spend so much time nocking back your arrows and running to increase the distance between yourself and your enemies.

 It’s the perfect class if you want to cast spells and wield powerful magic.
-But instead of pressing a button to cast a spell like you would on a regular computer game, you have to physically draw “runes” in the air—colored symbols that represent the spell you’re trying to cast.
+But instead of pressing a button to cast a spell as you would on a regular flatscreen game, you have to physically draw “runes” in the air—colored symbols that represent the spell you’re trying to cast.

 This is why the Runemage is possibly the toughest class to play in this game; to be good at it, you have to maintain a sharp memory and enough real-world stamina to cast each spell in succession.